 Georgia’s Foreign Trade Up 1.6% in January-July 2024

-On August 13, the National Statistics Service of Georgia (Geostat) published express data indicating that the external merchandise trade (excluding non-declared trade) of Georgia increased by 1.6% in January-July 2024 compared to the corresponding period of the previous year, amounting USD 12,564.5 million.
+On August 19, the National Statistics Service of Georgia (Geostat) published preliminary data indicating that in January-July 2024, Georgia’s foreign trade increased by 1.6% year-on-year totaling USD 12.567 billion in value.

 Also Read: